nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/FUNCTIONS_AS_PROPS.md

 ## Pass the Delete Function to AnimalCard Component

-Now we can pass the `deleteAnimal` function to a child component giving the child component the ability to invoke the function found on the parent.
+Now we can pass the `handleDeleteAnimal` function to a child component giving the child component the ability to invoke the function found on the parent.

 Change the return in **`<AnimalList />`**